Docs/Getting started/Introduction

 Create your Off Hours account

 Go to dashboard.off-hours.app/signup.
 Enter your email and set a password.
-No credit card required — you start immediately on a 14-day free trial with full access to all four rule types.
+No credit card required.
+You start immediately on a 14-day free trial with full access to all four rule types.

 2

-Connect your Amazon Ads account
+Connect your first Amazon seller

 3